valentina-s/SQL_tutorial/Exercise1.md

 ## Step 3: Practice problems
 * Try to write a query to answer our first question from our data exploration effort with the original .csv file:

  _How many "TRESPASS" offenses occurred in total?_

-Here's a hint to get you started. (substitude < > with the appropriate variable or SQL command).
+Hint: substitude < > with the appropriate variable or SQL command below
 ```sql
 SELECT < > FROM seattlecrimeincidents WHERE < > = < >
 ```
 * Can you obtain the range of the latitude and longitude coordinates of all crimes?

  Hint: use "max" and "min" functions.

 * Extra.
 Combine a few conditions together:

  _What is the number of bike thefts in the month of january?_

 You can use this [cheatsheet](http://www.sql-tutorial.net/sql-cheat-sheet.pdf) to look up the different SQL commands.